-Our Occupational Health service is available across all of our campuses and aims to meet with you on the Campus where you are based or that is nearest to your home, whichever is most convenient to you.
-We can be contacted confidentially on 0141 848 3927 or at occupational.health@uws.ac.uk
+Our Occupational Health service is available across all of our campuses and aims to meet with you on the Campus where you are based or that is nearest to your home, whichever is most convenient to you, or a telephone appointment can be arranged.
+We can be contacted confidentially at occupational.health@uws.ac.uk.
+Further information on the service can be found on the staff website.